Knockboi/zmk-urchin/README.md

 **Do you want to download my keymap?**

 > [!IMPORTANT]
-> My firmware only matches the following diagram if the operating system is set to "Italian" keyboard input.
+> This firmware has a toggle for the game layer.
+You may get stuck in this layer and need to reanalyze the keymap.
 [Download the firmware zip from the latest action run.](https://github.com/duckyb/zmk-urchin/actions/workflows/build.yml?query=is%3Asuccess+branch%3Amaster) Check [the ZMK docs](https://zmk.dev/docs/user-setup#installing-the-firmware) for instructions on how to flash it.

 ## Keymap Cheat Sheet